 - you have an older child who was diagnosed with a learning problem (these difficulties tend to run in families; the earlier problems are diagnosed, the quicker you can find the help your child deserves);

-- she does well in small groups but feels lost in larger ones;
+- your child does well in small groups but feels lost in larger ones;

 - your instincts tell you that she's having a harder time than her classmates;

-- is chronically disorganized, forgets homework sheets, misses quiz or test dates;
+- your child is chronically disorganized, forgets homework sheets, misses quiz or test dates;

-- fails to take responsibility for doing her homework;
+- your child fails to take responsibility for doing her homework;

-- does well in some subjects but poorly in others;
+- your child does well in some subjects but poorly in others;